IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/OpenFOAM/README.md

  1).find a shared directory for all computer nodes, and replace JOB_REPOSITORY_TOP with the real path in above content

+ 2).edit OpenFOAM/dockerPasswd.sh, replace the <JOB_REPOSITORY_TOP> with real value in the following line:
+    JOBTMPDIR=<JOB_REPOSITORY_TOP>

- 2).copy OpenFOAM/dockerPasswd.sh  to  JOB_REPOSITORY_TOP/dockerPasswd.sh
+ 3).copy dockerPasswd.sh to  JOB_REPOSITORY_TOP/dockerPasswd.sh

  for more details, reference [LSF docker application configuration](https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_docker/lsf_docker_config.html).

- 3). assume LSF is installed under /opt/ibm,  if it is not, replace "/opt/ibm" in above openfoam application profile to the real
+ 4). assume LSF is installed under /opt/ibm,  if it is not, replace "/opt/ibm" in above openfoam application profile to the real
  LSF top directory.

 Step 4: restart LSF: